 - a) Title Page and Table of Contents: The title page and table of contents allows the reader to follow the organization of the paper quickly. - b) Introduction: The introduction sets the scene for your report.
-The introduction includes the purpose, your hypothesis, problem or engineering goals, an
+The introduction includes the purpose, your hypothesis, problem or engineering goals, an explanation of what prompted your research, and what you hoped to achieve.

-- explanation of what prompted your research, and what you hoped to achieve. - c) Materials and Methods: Describe in detail the methodology you used to collect data, make observations, design apparatus, etc. Your report should be detailed enough so that someone would be able to repeat the experiment from the information in you paper.
+- c) Materials and Methods: Describe in detail the methodology you used to collect data, make observations, design apparatus, etc. Your research paper should be detailed enough so that someone would be able to repeat the experiment from the information in you paper.
 Include detailed photographs or drawings of self-designed equipment.
 Only include this year's work. - d) Results: The results include data and analysis.
 This should include statistics, graphs, pages with your raw collected data, etc. - e) Discussion: This is the essence of your paper.
 Compare your results with theoretical values, published data, commonly held beliefs, and/or expected results.
 Include a discussion of possible errors.
 How did the data vary between repeated observations of similar events?
 How were your results affected by uncontrolled events?
 What would you do differently if you repeated this project?
 What other experiments should be conducted? - f) Conclusions: Briefly summarize your results.
 State your findings in relationships of one variable with the other.
 Support those statements with empirical data (one average compared to the other average, for example).
 Be specific, do not generalize.
 Never introduce anything in the conclusion that has not already been discussed.
-Also mention practical applications. - g) Acknowledgments: You should always credit those who have assisted you, including individuals, businesses and educational or research institutions. - h) References/Bibliography: Your reference list should include any documentation that is not your own (i.e. books, journal articles, websites, etc.).
+Also mention practical applications. - g) You should always credit those who have assisted you, including individuals, businesses and educational or research institutions.
+However, acknowledgments listed on a project board are a violation of D & S Display rules and must be removed. - h) References/Bibliography: Your reference list should include any documentation that is not your own (i.e. books, journal articles, websites, etc.).
 See an appropriate reference in your discipline for format or refer to the Instructions to Authors of the appropriate publication.